82108897856

 English

-Silk Road was a notorious cyber black market for illicit goods, and the first dark web market of the internet era.
+Silk Road, the first dark web market of the internet era, was a notorious cyber black market for illicit goods.
 Launched in 2011 and shut down by the FBI in 2013, Silk Road paved the way for today’s underground world of dark web marketplaces.
-Learn the origins of the Silk Road and how dark web markets operate.
-Then, get a cybersecurity tool with a built-in VPN to encrypt your connection and secure all your web activity.
+Learn the origins of Silk Road and how dark web markets operate.
+Then, get a cybersecurity tool with a built-in VPN to encrypt your connection and help secure and protect your online activity.

 PC-editors-choice-icon